Watching the water birds at Charlecote

 Charlecote’s most iconic bird is the huge grey heron and our heronry is one of the largest in Warwickshire.

-The adults return to their tree-top nests in February and until June you can regularly see them flying in with food or leaving to fish.
+The adults return to their tree-top nests in West Park in February and until June you can regularly see them flying in with food or leaving to fish.

 In July the young disperse, followed by the adults in August and September.
 Providing there isn’t a prolonged freeze, a few birds will remain in the area throughout the winter.
 You can often see them poised on the riverbank.